Iconography

 Using an icon consistently to represent a single concept or action helps with overall learnability for a user.
 For example, the icon used to represent a feature or an object shouldn't be used to refer to other unrelated concepts or actions in the UI.

 Avoid using different icons to refer to one specific meaning.
+For example, pencil should be used for editing or updating an item, rather than pencil-square which is used for composing.

 Do | Don’t |